Blosc/c-blosc2/ROADMAP.rst

 * **A filter pipeline:** the different filters can be pipelined so that the output of one can the input for the other.
 A possible example is a `delta` followed by `shuffle`, or as described above, `trunc_prec` followed by `bitshuffle`.

 * **Prefilters:** allows to apply user-defined C callbacks **prior** the filter pipeline during compression.
-See `test_prefilter.c <https://github.com/Blosc/c-blosc2/blob/master/tests/test_prefilter.c>`_ for an example of use.
+See `test_prefilter.c <https://github.com/Blosc/c-blosc2/blob/main/tests/test_prefilter.c>`_ for an example of use.

 * **Postfilters:** allows to apply user-defined C callbacks **after** the filter pipeline during decompression.
 The combination of prefilters and postfilters could be interesting for supporting e.g. encryption (via prefilters) and decryption (via postfilters).
-Also, a postfilter alone can used to produce on-the-flight computation based on existing data (or other metadata, like e.g. coordinates).
-See `test_postfilter.c <https://github.com/Blosc/c-blosc2/blob/master/tests/test_postfilter.c>`_ for an example of use.
+Also, a postfilter alone can be used to produce on-the-flight computation based on existing data (or other metadata, like e.g. coordinates).
+See `test_postfilter.c <https://github.com/Blosc/c-blosc2/blob/main/tests/test_postfilter.c>`_ for an example of use.

 * **SIMD support for ARM (NEON):** this allows for faster operation on ARM architectures.
 Only `shuffle` is supported right now, but the idea is to implement `bitshuffle` for NEON too.
 Thanks to Lucian Marc.